How George Santos’s federal indictment could shake up Congress

 McCarthy indicated that the status quo would remain while speaking to reporters on Tuesday.
 “We’ll just follow the same pattern we always have.
 If a person is indicted, they’re not on committees, they have the right to vote, but they have to go to trial.”
 However, McCarthy made clear that a criminal conviction would mark the end of his patience for Santos.
 Citing the 2022 case of former Nebraska Rep. Jeff Fortenberry, McCarthy said “he was found guilty and then I told him he needed to resign.”
 There is ample precedent for members being expelled if they don’t resign after a criminal conviction.
 Most recently, Democrat James Traficant of Ohio was expelled from Congress when he refused to resign after being convicted for taking bribes and racketeering in 2002.

-A resignation by Santos would present new political peril for McCarthy as well.
+A resignation by Santos would present new political peril for McCarthy.
 Republicans have a narrow five-seat majority in the House before a potential Santos resignation.
-McCarthy was only able to have his debt limit proposal pass by one vote in April when Santos voted to support it at the last minute.
+McCarthy was only able to have his debt limit proposal pass by one vote in April when Santos voted at the last minute to support it.
 Losing Santos’s vote would be a loss in and of itself, but it would be magnified by the likelihood that Democrats would take the seat in a special election triggered if Santos resigns.
 Even if Santos were scandal-free, the district, which Joe Biden won by 10 points in 2020, would have been a top Democratic target.
 With the stain of Santos’s scandals, Democrats would be heavily favored in any special election.

 The indictment is not the only legal peril that Santos faces.
 There are still other investigations pending, including from state and local prosecutors as well as the Federal Election Commission.
 Further, it’s unlikely that the charges filed on Wednesday will encompass all of his potential liability in federal court.